-The Loan-to-deposit ratio for households and non-financial corporations was 183% at year-end 2020 which is very similar to the 186% ratio at year-end 2019.
+The Loan-to-deposit ratio for households and non-financial corporations was 178% at year-end 2021 compared to 186% at year-end 2020.
+The reduction is mainly due to growth in loans to customers exceeding growth in deposits to customers.
 The ratio is expected to remain in this range and deposits to continue to be the largest source of funding for the Bank in the years ahead.

-The deposit balance rose by approximately ISK 70bn over the course of the year 2020 as shown in Exhibit 6.5.
-The change was mainly due to an increase in retail deposits (ISK 53bn), deposits from corporation (ISK 6bn) and an increase in deposits from domestic and foreign financial institutions (ISK 7bn) during the year.
+The deposit balance rose by approximately ISK 38bn over the course of the year 2021 as shown in Exhibit 6.5.
+The change was mainly due to an increase in retail deposits (ISK 28bn) and deposits from corporations (ISK 40bn) which was offset by a fall in deposits from domestic and foreign financial institutions (ISK 30bn).
+In Q2 the deposits grew temporarily due to the settlement of the Bank's IPO.

-The proportion of term deposits fell from 28% of total deposits at year-end 2019 to 25% at year-end 2020.
-This was mainly due to an increase in total deposits while term deposits remained stable.
-For a more detailed composition of deposits by LCR categories and term see Note 57 in the Consolidated Financial Statements.
+The proportion of term deposits decreased from 25% of total deposits at year-end 2020 to 18% at year-end 2021.
+The decrease was mainly due to a reduction in term deposits from financial institutions and pension funds.
+For a more detailed composition of deposits by LCR categories and term see Note 56 in the Consolidated Financial Statements.

 Deposit concentration is monitored since a substantial amount of the Bank's deposits are held by relatively few counterparties.
 The Bank's highest deposit concentrations are in wholesale deposits from foreign and domestic financial institutions and pension funds.
-As shown in Exhibit 6.6, deposit concentration has remained stable in the past year with 16-19% of the Bank's deposits belonging to the 10 largest depositors and 31-34% belonging to the 100 largest depositors.
+The deposit concentration fell in 2021 from 16% to 12% of the Bank's deposits belonging to the 10 largest depositors and from 31% to 28% belonging to the 100 largest depositors.